 During anxiety attacks, your body gets a rush of adrenaline.
 That adrenaline prepares your body to fight or flee, and one of the ways it does that is by dilating your pupils.

 Anxiety occurs when your fight or flight response is on overdrive.
-That is anxiety.
-Take our free 7 minute anxiety test to score your anxiety symptoms, compare your anxiety to others, and see strategies to help you control it.
+The more severe your anxiety is, the more that fight/flight response may trigger a change in pupils.
+Take our free 7 minute anxiety test to score your anxiety severity, compare your anxiety to others, and see strategies to help you control it.

 Malfunctioning Fight or Flight Response